West Sea Company

 Order Info

 2.55 CLIPPERSHIP MODEL.
 Truly spectacular 19th century model of a 3-masted clippership.
 This period model is of the finest construction.
 It was scratch-built featuring a sleek solid wooden hull with realistically planked deck, individual ribs on the inner bulwarks and exceptional copper-sheathing on the hull below the water line.
 The many hundreds of individual overlapping copper plates are attached by 11 tiny copper nails each, making for literally thousands of attachment points!
 Similarly individual deck planks are laid down and attached by hundreds of tiny nails.
 The raised foc’sle has 2 fitted deck posts and the anchor windlass.
 Forward of it is the brass capstan.
 The deck house, just abaft the mainmast, is realistically planked and trimmed.
 It is set into the raised poop deck aft.
 The poop deck is surrounded by a wooden railing supported by beautifully-turned individual support columns.
 The ship has raked and stubbed wooden masts.
 The exterior of the hull above the waterline is beautifully sculpted and decoratively trimmed with two bands of wooden strakes.
 Construction of all components is of the highest order and must have taken the skilled maker hundreds of hours to complete.
 The model measures 29 ¼ inches from stem to stern and has a 5 1/8 inch beam as measured just aft of the splash rail.
 It is mounted in the traditional manner on 2 turned brass supports on a solid teak wood base measuring 19 inches long by 5 5/8 inches wide.
 This model comes with an equally fabulous “access ladder” with individually pinned wooden rungs.
 The ladder is slightly tapered and measures 6 5/8 inches long.
 The overall condition of this presentation is virtually perfect, showing genuine age, without a doubt museum quality!
-Price Request Special Packaging
+2975 Special Packaging

 deck